JavaPantry/springcloud-workshop/WorkLogNotes/WorkLog - Микросервисы на Spring Cloud.md

 - run all services and test with http-client `TestApiGateway.http`
 - remove `database-service.yml` and `kafka-service.yml`
 - commit - merge database-service and kafka-service compose files

+## Move OrderPlacedEvent to common event package in all services
+- sync event package in order-service, inventory-service, product-service and store-service
+- commit - move OrderPlacedEvent to common event package in all services